Teacher Life

 We Are a Team

 If we all work together, our “village” can thrive.
 I was extremely lucky to work with a team of teachers who would reprimand my students, just like I would for them.
-The children in our building knew they couldn’t get away with certain things knowing there are multiple sets of eyes on them.
+The children in our building knew they couldn’t get away with certain things knowing there were multiple sets of eyes on them.
 That’s how it should be as parents.
 We shouldn’t feel offended when someone points out our children’s flaws.
 We should feel supported.
 Find your support system here.
 Because NO CHILDREN are perfect.
 They are constantly learning, and we need to help them be their best, so they can be wonderful, contributing members of society.
 Isn’t that our goal as parents?

 Find your “tribe.”
 Work together, not against each other.
 Tough Love really works.
 Children aren’t always going to love what we do.
 We all want to live in peace with our children, who at times, can act like little savages, let’s be honest.
 But if we keep in mind that we all want our children to thrive in this world, then we can use our village to our advantage.
 Lean on each other and win the little battles of parenting.
 We all will be better for it.